Contact us

 PCP has a range of behavioral, physical, and psychological symptoms that indicate abuse and dependence.
 Additionally, understanding the signs of overdose is vital for preventing potentially fatal consequences.

-- Over 50% of adult patients present with the classic toxidrome of PCP intoxication present hostile or aggressive behavior, according to Bey T, Patel A. et al. 2007, “Phencyclidine intoxication and adverse effects: a clinical and pharmacological review of an illicit drug.”
+• Hostile or aggressive behavior.
+Over 50% of adult patients present with the classic toxidrome of PCP intoxication present hostile or aggressive behavior, according to Bey T, Patel A. et al. 2007, “Phencyclidine intoxication and adverse effects: a clinical and pharmacological review of an illicit drug.

-- Numbness: A common physical symptom of PCP use is numbness in the arms and legs.
+• Numbness in arms and legs, leading to unintentional injuries.
 This loss of sensation is unsettling and dangerous, as it leads to unintentional injuries due to the inability to feel pain or other sensory inputs, as discussed by Brust JC. et al. 2014, “Neurologic complications of illicit drug abuse.”

 What are the Signs of Overdose of Phencyclidine (PCP) Addiction?

-- Reduced Blood Pressure and Body Temperature: The blood pressure and body temperature drop to dangerously low levels, risking shock or hypothermia.
+• Reduced Blood Pressure and Body Temperature: Dangerously low levels risking shock or hypothermia

 What are the Short-Term Effects of Phencyclidine (PCP) Addiction?